lexsanchez/VideoOrSocialPostEmbed/README.md

 - Edit your *body* field in Setup > Fields (or whatever field(s) you will be placing videos in).
 On the *details* tab, find the *Text Formatters* field and select "Video or Social Post Embed".
 Save.

-- Edit a page using the field you edited and paste in YouTube and/or Vimeo video URLs each on their own paragraph.
+- Edit a page using the field you edited and paste in YouTube, Vimeo, Facebook, Twitter, Instagram and/or Issuu URLs each on their own paragraph.

 ### Example